VIA CHRISTINA – Het boek / The book

 4. Christina’s equestrian portrait: ‘just’ 3,40 m high, and not in Rome but in Madrid

 You may not only copy other people’s mistakes, but also your own.
 The Museo del Prado in Madrid demonstrated this by retaining a typo in the painting catalogue from 1920 in all subsequent printed catalogues up to 1996.
-The height of the equestrian portrait of Queen Christina of Sweden by Sébastien Bourdon had to be typed at 3.38 m, but it was accidentally types at 3.83 m.
+The height of the equestrian portrait of Queen Christina of Sweden by Sébastien Bourdon had to be typed at 3.38 m, but it was accidentally typed at 3.83 m.
 After 1996, the catalogue entered the digital age, and the error was finally discovered and corrected: 3.40 m is read now, still two centimetres higher than the measurement that was noted until 1920.

 That everyone blindly trusts the measurements printed in a museum’s catalogue is apparent from all the publications through which the canvas passed over the course of the twentieth century.
 In each case, the colossal dimensions were mentioned: no less than 3.83 m tall.
 That was significant, because the painting was extra impressive because of its size, and, moreover, in 1653, the transport from Stockholm to Madrid had been a hell of a job.
 The height of another painting that had hung next to it in the Alcazar’s dining room for years, the equestrian portrait of Archduke Ferdinand of Austria on the battlefield of Lützen in 1633 by Peter Paul Rubens, was apparently overlooked by art historians.
 That was also 3.40 m high, and that is why the two canvases had hung together so beautifully.
 (21)